Bigger, why do they always have to go bigger: Jurassic World Dominion

 Jurassic World Dominion is the 6th film in the Jurassic Park franchise and it is the culmination of the series that began in 1993.
 Coming into 2022 this was my most anticipated film for the year.
 If you have read my reviews, you would also be aware that Jurassic Park is my favourite film of all time and the series, in general, is one of my favourites.

-My hype for the idea of the original 3 protagonists was big enough to sustain me for this movie but I in general thought this movie was fantastic and a real fun time.
-Without spoiling anything I like that this film combines two of the biggest elements of the franchise: cool dinosaur action and corporate espionage as we see teams dealing with both in the film.
+My hype for the idea of the original 3 protagonists was big enough to sustain me for this movie, but I thought this movie was fantastic and a real fun time.
+Without spoiling anything, I like that this film combines two of the biggest elements of the franchise: cool dinosaur action and corporate espionage as we see teams dealing with both in the film.

 Jurassic World Dominion Review